Page title background

 History of Trauma

 Co-occurring disorders require various levels of treatment to combat substance use disorder and mental health conditions.
-The treatment programs at Gateway Foundation provide ranging levels of intensity to handle and treat co-occurring disorders and dual diagnoses effectively.
+The treatment programs at Gateway Foundation provide ranging levels of intensity to handle and treat co-occurring disorders effectively.

 The treatment plans for individuals struggling with substance use disorder and mental health conditions look different from treatment plans for those with one of the two conditions.
 To reach the path to sobriety, the team of medical and mental health professionals must offer services that impact both conditions to help patients stay in recovery and live without substances and manage their mental illness.